firebase/genkit/docs-go/flows.md

 # Flows

-Flows are runnable objects with some additional characteristics over simple function calls: they are strongly typed, streamable, locally and remotely callable, and fully observable.
+Flows are wrapped functions with some additional characteristics over direct
+calls: they are strongly typed, streamable, locally and remotely callable, and fully observable.
 Firebase Genkit provides CLI and developer UI tooling for running and debugging flows.

 ## Defining flows